-Thank you for taking an interest in the Campaign for Sunny M Ranch!
+Thank you for taking an interest in the Sunny M Ranch!
 This is a working document that will be updated over time.
 As we learn more and make decisions about various components of the project, we will post the information here.

 FAQ 1: I thought the Methow Conservancy didn’t own land?